 Percentage of Net Sales

-Fiscal 2022 Fiscal 2021 Fiscal 2020
+Fiscal 2023 Fiscal 2022 Fiscal 2021

 Retail operations segment:

-Cosmetics 15 % 14 % 15 %
+Cosmetics 16 % 15 % 14 %

-Ladies' apparel 21 21 18
+Ladies' apparel 20 21 21

-Ladies' accessories and lingerie 14 15 17
+Ladies' accessories and lingerie 14 14 15

-Juniors' and children's apparel 9 10 9
+Juniors' and children's apparel 9 9 10

-Men's apparel and accessories 20 19 18
+Men's apparel and accessories 19 20 19

-Shoes 15 15 15
+Shoes 14 15 15

-Home and furniture 4 4 5
+Home and furniture 4 4 4

-98 98 97
+96 98 98

-Construction segment 2 2 3
+Construction segment 4 2 2

 Total 100 % 100 % 100 %

-Additional information regarding our business, results of operations and financial condition, including information pertaining to our reporting segments and the impact of COVID-19 on each of the foregoing, can be found in Management's Discussion and Analysis of Financial Condition and Results of Operations in Item 7 hereof and in Note 2 in the "Notes to Consolidated Financial Statements" in Item 8 hereof.
+Additional information regarding our business, results of operations and financial condition, including information pertaining to our reporting segments, can be found in Management's Discussion and Analysis of Financial Condition and Results of Operations in Item 7 hereof and in Note 2 in the "Notes to Consolidated Financial Statements" in Item 8 hereof.

 Customers may visit us in person at any of our retail stores located primarily in shopping malls and open-air centers throughout the southwest, southeast and midwest regions of the United States.
-Our customers may also visit us online at our e-Commerce site, dillards.com, gaining company-wide access to in-store merchandise selections across 29 states as well as in our fulfillment and distribution centers.
+Our customers may also visit us online at our e-Commerce site, dillards.com, gaining company-wide access to in-store merchandise selections across 30 states as well as in our fulfillment and distribution centers.
 Customers also have the option to buy online and pickup in store or have their orders shipped directly to their desired location.
 Dillards.com also serves as a key customer engagement tool with continually updated style and trend content to both educate and inspire our customers.